mcinglis/libbase/README.md

-**Libbase** defines useful functions for the standard types.
-The provided functions use the same suffixes for logically equivalent operations, and functions are grouped by typeclasses based on the properties they assume of the involved type.
-Using the preprocessor, this allows for a crude typeclass system in C. For example, we could say that type `foo` belongs to the `EQ` typeclass if the functions `foo__equal(x, y)` and `foo__not_equal(x, y)` are defined.
-Using that, we can define equality over collections of `T`.

-Most of the source files are generated using [`gensource.py`](gensource.py), and most of the header files are generated using [`genheader.py`](genheader.py).
-The generated files are being stored in version control to make Libbase more approachable, and to allow people to use the code without having Python installed.

-Except for the `ord` type, header files are generated from [`header.h.jinja`](header.h.jinja), and source files are generated from [`source.c.jinja`](source.c.jinja) (requiring Python 2).
-You can adapt the build process into your own project to generate functions for your own types.
+**Libbase** provides Jinja templates that can be rendered to C source files providing useful functions for scalar types.
+Source files for the `ord` type are provided without generation, because the code for `ord` is unique; `ord` values require normalization to `LT`, `EQ` or `GT`.

+You can adapt the template rendering into your project's build process in whichever way you prefer.
+In my projects, I render the templates for types as I need them, with the typeclasses that I require for each type.
+See the build process of the tests for Libbase as a basic example of how you could handle the rendering in your own project.

 ## Releases

 The releases are tagged according to [semantic versioning](http://semver.org/spec/v2.0.0.html).
 All the macros preceded by `// @public` are considered public: they'll only change between major versions.
 The other macros could change any time.
 Non-preprocessor identifiers defined in header files are always considered public.
-New identifiers prefixed with the name of the header file will not warrant a major version bump: e.g., a function `uchar__foo()` may be added to `uchar.h` between minor versions.
+New identifiers in the templates prefixed with the `{{funcname}}` value or the `{{macroname}}` value will not warrant a major version bump.

 Every version tag will be signed with [my GPG key](http://pool.sks-keyservers.net/pks/lookup?op=vindex&search=0xD020F814) (fingerprint: `0xD020F814`).

 ## Dependencies

 `Package.json` specifies the dependencies of Libbase: where to get them, and what version to use.
-I've developed a tool called [Puck](https://gitorious.org/mcinglis/puck) that will parse such a `Package.json`, download the specified repositories, check out the specified version, and, if the dependency has its own `Package.json`, repeat that process for *its* dependencies.
+I've developed a tool called [Puck](https://bitbucket.org/mcinglis/puck) that will parse such a `Package.json`, download the specified repositories, check out the specified version, and, if the dependency has its own `Package.json`, repeat that process for *its* dependencies.
 With `puck` on your PATH, in the directory of Libbase:

 ``` sh
 $ puck update